Worldwide Developers Conference: 1996

 In 1996, WWDC'96's primary emphasis was a new software component technology called OpenDoc, which allowed end users to compile an application from components offering features they desired most.
 The OpenDoc consortium included Adobe, Lotus, others, and Apple.
 Apple touted OpenDoc as the future foundation for application structure under Mac OS.
 As proof of concept, Apple demonstrated a new end-user product called Cyberdog, a comprehensive Internet application component suite offering users an integrated browser, email, FTP, telnet, finger and other services built fully of user-exchangeable OpenDoc components.
 ClarisWorks (later renamed AppleWorks), a principal product in Apple's wholly owned subsidiary Claris Corporation, was demonstrated as an example of a pre-OpenDoc component architecture application modified to be able to contain functional OpenDoc components.

 1997

-In 1997, WWDC marked the return of Steve Jobs as a consultant, and he reacted for an insult by a developer.
+In 1997, WWDC marked the return of Steve Jobs as a consultant, and his famous reaction to an insult by a developer.
 WWDC'97 was the first show after the purchase of NeXT, and focused on the efforts to use OPENSTEP as the foundation of the next Mac OS.
 The plan at that time was to introduce a new system then named Rhapsody, which would consist of a version of OPENSTEP modified with a more Mac-like look and feel, the Yellow Box, along with a Blue Box that allowed extant Mac applications to run under OS emulation.
 The show focused mainly on the work in progress, including a short history of development efforts since the two development teams had been merged on February 4.
 Several new additions to the system were also demonstrated, including tabbed and outline views, and a new object-based graphics layer (NSBezier).